tml/EncryptFileSystem/README.md

 3) Put the files attributes and informations (creation date, modification date, ...) in the encrypted files so that, when they are decrypted, the files recovers all their properties (for the moment, I don't know how to do it in C++).

+4) Add an authentification of the files.

+5) Use a cryptographically secure library for generation of random numbers.

 Thank you very much to Niels Ferguson for his implementation of twofish and to Christophe Devine for SHA256.